fireholster/MLKits/Notes/21 Linear Rgression.md

 - Ordinary Least Sqaures
 - Generalized Least Squares
 - Gradient Descent
- -etc
+- etc

-## Gradiet Descent
+## Gradient Descent

 We can tell how bad our guess is based on the information we are looking at but Computers can't tell how bad your equation is by simply looking at data.

-There is a way though that computers can use to tell how wrong we are in terms of propbability.
+There is a way though that computers can use to tell how wrong we are in terms of probability.

 ![Mean Squared Error](images/MSE.JPG)